Milosz503/GarminSecurityAnalysis/notes.md

 - the phone downloads the app
 - sends it to the watch via BT

+### Static analysis

+- app signed with **MD5**
+  - Garmin apps are sharing credentials to the cloud.
+If we can find a collision, we can create an app that will impersonate Garmin devices and have access to the users' cloud?

 ### Decompilation of the app

 I decompiled the app with JADX.
 The app is obfuscated.